snehitha-tadapaneni/Predicting-Instacart-customer-behavior-using-Machine-Learning/README.md

 ---

+## ⚙️ Environment Setup
+This notebook is designed to be executed in Google Colab.
+Before running, ensure the following:

+- Mount your Google Drive.

+- Include the utilities folder containing p2_shallow_learning_utilities.py.

+- Include the models folder containing p2_shallow_learning_models.py.

+### 💡 Note: Avoid running this in remote systems; Colab provides the best compatibility for file paths and dependencies.

+---

 ## 🎯 Objectives
 - Clean and preprocess raw user and transaction datasets.
 - Perform **feature engineering** to extract purchase-related indicators.